-Factors important in choosing a cohort size for a chick translocation are genetics, rate of growth of the new colony, size of the source colony and the practical limitations of logistical capability and labor to care for the translocated chicks.
-Since these translocations involve only chicks of long-lived birds it is unlikely that taking any number of the chicks from the parent colony will have an effect on the viability of that source population as it might have if you were moving adult animals.
+Factors important in choosing the number of chicks for a translocation are genetics, rate of growth of the new colony, size of the source colony, and the practical limitations of logistical capability and labor to care for the translocated chicks.
+Since albatrosses and petrels are long-lived and there are large numbers of immature birds at sea, it is unlikely that removal of chicks will have an effect on the viability of the source population.

-In the first year of the Short-tailed Albatross translocation work (2008), ten chicks were moved.
-Based on the amount of time and effort required to raise these chicks, they determined that additional chicks could be reared, so 15 chicks were translocated in each subsequent year of the project (2009-2012).

-In the first year of the Chatham Albatross project a total of 50 chicks were transferred but 20 of them were brought 2 months later in the rearing period than the first group of 30.
+It may be appropriate to move fewer chicks in the first year of a translocation while methods are being tested or refined, and then to scale up accordingly.
+In the first year of the Short-tailed Albatross translocation project (2008), ten chicks were moved.
+Based on the amount of time and effort required to raise these chicks, it was considered feasible to translocate 15 chicks in each subsequent year of the project (2009-2012).
+In addition, the effort involved in hand-rearing chicks can be spread over a longer period; in the first year of the Chatham Albatross, 30 chicks were transferred initially, and 20 others after a further 2 months.

-In the New Zealand burrow nesting work, the recommended number of chicks to transfer to a new site in the first year of a project is generally 50 if the implementation team is new to seabird translocations, or there are anticipated logistical issues to resolve at the release site (Gummer 2013).
-If the species has never been translocated before, a trial in situ transfer of a small number of chicks (e.g. <10) at the source colony may be appropriate to test artificial burrow design and hand-rearing methods, or, if this is not feasible then a preliminary translocation of a small cohort (i.e. <50 chicks) to the release site is considered.
+In the New Zealand burrow nesting work, the recommended number of chicks to transfer to a new site in the first year of a project is generally 50 if the implementation team has limited experience, or there are anticipated logistical issues to resolve at the release site (Gummer 2013).
+If the species has never been translocated before, a trial in situ transfer of a small number of chicks (e.g. <10) at the source colony may be appropriate to test artificial burrow design and hand-rearing methods, or, if this is not feasible, then a preliminary translocation of a small cohort (<50 chicks) to the release site is considered.